link: short version

 From 2011 to 2015 she hosted the regular improviser’s session

-soup and session in her house in Luxembourg.
+and soup in her house in Luxembourg.

 Elisabeth Flunger also works as a musician, composer and performer